indico/indico/indico/htdocs/ihelp/html/_sources/PaperReviewingGuides/PaperReviewingManagers/PaperReviewingManagers.txt

 Define competences for team members
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-The Paper Reviewing Managers can specify team's
+The paper reviewing managers can specify the team's
-competences, if it is needed.
-The list of all designed
+competences, if necessary.
+The list of all designated
 users will be offered after you access the ``Competences`` tab.

         |image18|

 -------------------------

-Assign Contributions to the Reviewers
+Assign contributions to the reviewers
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

  You can assign contributions by clicking on the link: ``Assign Contributions`` (see the figure below).

         |image20|

- The Paper Reviewing module gives you the opportunity to assign more than one contributions to the same Reviewers by selecting them using the check boxes.
+ The paper reviewing module gives you the opportunity to assign more than one contributions to the same reviewers by selecting them using the check boxes.
- Depending on the chosen reviewing mode you need to assign different team of reviewers (see section 2.1.3.1).
+ Depending on the chosen reviewing mode you need to assign different teams of reviewers (see section 1.3.1).

         |image21|

- When you click ``Assign``, a dialog will show up.
+ When you click ``Assign``, a dialogue will appear.
- Use the dialog popup to select the reviewer you wish to assign.
+ Use the dialogue popup to select the reviewer you wish to assign.
- If there are defined competences for him, they will be shown close to his name.
+ If there are defined competences for him, they will be shown next to his name.

         |image22|

- If the paper revieiwng mode is "Content reviewing" or "Content and Layout Reviewing", the Referees you choose will be the responsibles for assigning Layout and Content Reviewers to this contribution.
-The Referee has also to give the final judgment for the contribution
+ If the paper reviewing mode is "Content reviewing" or "Content and Layout Reviewing", the referees you choose will be the responsibles for assigning layout and content reviewers to this contribution.
+The referee has also to give the final judgment for the contribution
- - ``to be corrected``, ``accepted`` or ``rejected`` and to correct it by himself if needed.
+ - ``to be corrected``, ``accepted`` or ``rejected`` and to correct it by himself if necessary.

- If you have chosen "Layout Reviewing" the Layout Reviewer should give the final judgement for the contributions.
+ If you have chosen "Layout Reviewing" the layout reviewer should give the final judgement for the contributions.

 Review option within Contribution Editor